zachmckie/keycloak-openshift-mysql/README.md

 #### PROXY_ADDRESS_FORWARDING

-Set to true when running Keycloak behind a reverse proxy
+Set to true when running Keycloak behind a reverse proxy (optional, default is `false`).